 At Edmentum, we’ve assembled a powerhouse team to help answer that question.
-Our K–12 math, reading, and language arts program, Exact Path, combines adaptive diagnostic assessments with individualized learning paths to propel learning forward.
-Underneath the intuitive learning dashboard and sophisticated algorithms, there’s an approach to instruction grounded in pedagogical best practices.
+Our K–12 math, reading, and language arts program, Exact Path, combines adaptive diagnostic assessments with individualized learning paths to propel growth.
+Underneath the intuitive learning dashboard and sophisticated algorithms, there’s an approach to instruction grokunded in pedagogical best practices.

 This starts with the work of our in-house curriculum team, made up of highly qualified subject-matter experts and experienced former educators, who continue to develop, test, and review (with current teachers and third-party experts across the country) a growing catalog of rich content and assessment items.
-The team’s hard work, coupled with the proven evidence base established by our research team and the expert technology brought to life by our top-notch developers, ensures that Exact Path is offering an innovative approach to supporting academic growth.
+The team’s hard work, coupled with the expertise of our research and learning engineering team and the technology brought to life by our topnotch developers, ensures that Exact Path is offering an innovative approach to supporting academic growth.